Why do X ray emission spectra drop off at higher energies?

 To stimulate the emission of characteristic X-rays from a specimen, a high-energy beam of charged particles such as electrons or protons, or a beam of X-rays, is focused into the sample being studied.
 At rest, an atom within the sample contains ground state (unexcited) electrons in discrete energy levels or electron shells bound to the nucleus.

-READ ALSO: Which college gives the most merit scholarships?
+READ ALSO: Are Infj the most introverted?